The role of symmetry and dissipation in biolocomotion: Analysis

-Moreover, if $\hat{\gamma}$ is a stable limit cycle in $TQ/\R$, then the relatively periodic orbits in $TQ$ are stable as well.
+Moreover, if $\hat{\gamma}$ is a stable limit cycle in $P$, then the relatively periodic orbits in $TQ$ are stable as well, and marginally stable along the $\SE(2)$ orbits.
 In this case the orbits in $TQ$ are dubbed `relative limit cycles' in that they are relatively periodic and stable.
-For our system, the phase shift $\Delta x$ corresponds to a `step' and the stable limit cycle corresponds to the leg movement in a coordinate frame attached to the crawler.
-These observations combined suggest that we call the lifted trajectories in $TQ$ \emph{crawling-like} when $\Delta x \neq 0$ (and when $\Delta x = 0$ we could call it `rocking-like').
+For our system, the \emph{phase} $(\Theta, \Delta) \in \SE(2)$ corresponds to the translation and rotation of the crawled after one cycle.
 This completes the proof of all claims in our main theorem~\ref{thm:limit-cycle}.